mcxross/move-framework/README.md

 Currently, only the transaction digest is accessible within Move.
 Since it includes the gas object, we can't use it to execute arbitrary move call via the smart contract multisig.

 [A SIP](https://github.com/sui-foundation/sips/pull/37) has been submitted by our team to propose to expose more data from the transaction context on chain.
+The SIP is currently paused while we explore other potential solutions such as sponsored transactions.

 ### Contributing

 Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.
-Please feel free to reach out [on Twitter](https://twitter.com/BL0CKRUNNER) if you have any question.
+If you have suggestions for improvements or new features, please open an issue or reach out [on Twitter](https://twitter.com/BL0CKRUNNER) before submitting a PR.

 ### License